 Fashion Island opened in 1981 as San Mateo's newest enclosed mall, anchored by Bullock's, Liberty House, JCPenney, and Montgomery Ward.
 These two surviving directories offer a snapshot of the mall just a few years apart—one showing Fashion Island near its peak, and another revealing the first signs of change.

-1983 Fashion Island mall directory: a mall in its prime
+1983 Fashion Island directory: a mall in its prime

 Just two years after opening, Fashion Island was packed with retailers.
 The 1983 directory shows a healthy mix of department stores, fashion chains, restaurants, and specialty shops that reflected the mall's upscale ambitions.